SanjaySRocks/sm-resetscore/README.md

 # Reset Score

-A sourcemod 00plugin which allow player to reset or restore their score by using commands
+A sourcemod plugin which allow player to reset or restore their score by using commands

 Yes I know this is another reset plugin but in this plugin you wont get extra admin features or not so used features